xglover410/module-ux-terry/README.md

 2. While this is fine, doing nesting with Sass will be more readable.
 Look up how to do nesting with Sass and refactor the style.scss for `.charHeadContainer` and `.charDetailsList`.

 Nesting is not a must and it does not always improve readability.
 You can imagine if you have for example 10 level of nestedness, using this syntax might actually make it less readable.
-So use your judgement in this case.
+So use your judgment in this case.

 ### Font Colors
 Another thing that we are going to do is pick colors.
 When you think about sites like Google.
 Youtube, or Google Doc, you might think it's mostly white background and black font, and there's only one black and one white.
 But if you look closely, you'd see that they are different shades of black for different texts.
 For example, take a look at the post on Codesmith Facebook page: